9 Cool and Different Things to do in Florence, Italy

 Have you already visited many of the classic tourist spots in the Italian city of Florence?

-Maybe you are looking for something a little unusual or out of the ordinary.
+You may be looking for something unusual or out of the ordinary.

 There are so many cool and different things to do in Florence if you know where to look.